 Governance Committee.
 The Governance Committee oversees our company's corporate governance practices and our process for identifying, evaluating and recommending for nomination by our Board of Directors individuals for service on the Board and its committees.
-The members of the Governance Committee are Messrs.
-Campbell and Prestridge and Dr. Davidow.
-Mr. Campbell is the chairman of this committee.
-Our Board of Directors has determined that each member of the Governance Committee is independent within the meaning of the rules of the Nasdaq National Market and a non-employee director within the meaning of Section 16 of the Securities Exchange Act of 1934.
-The Governance Committee did not meet in the fiscal year ended December 27, 2003, and was comprised of Dr. Davidow and Messrs.
-Everett and Prestridge for that fiscal period.
+During fiscal 2004, the Governance Committee met two times and was comprised of Dr. Davidow and Messrs.
+Campbell and Prestridge, except during December 2004, for which period the Committee was comprised of Drs.
+Bahrami and Davidow and Mr. Prestridge.
+The current members of the Governance Committee are Drs.
+Bahrami and Davidow and Mr. Everett.
+Dr. Bahrami is the chairperson of this committee.
+Our Board of Directors has determined that each member of the Governance Committee is independent within the meaning of the rules of the Nasdaq National Market.
 Our Board of Directors and the Governance Committee have adopted a charter for the Governance Committee.
-A copy of the charter of this committee is attached to this Proxy Statement as Appendix C.
+The charter of this committee is not available on our company website; however a copy of this charter was filed as Appendix C to our Proxy Statement for 2004 Annual Meeting of Stockholders.